Skip to content

 Seek Input & Feedback

-The University also offers education and training to support the development of your application and management of your research funding.
+The University offers a range of education and training resources designed to support both the development of competitive proposals and the effective management of research funding.

 Grant Life Cycle step 1: Generate Your Idea Step 2: Find Funding Step 3: Develop Your Proposal Step 4: Submit Your Proposal Step 5: Manage Your Award step 6: Share Your Research